idsia-robotics/navground/docs/background/two_wheeled_kinematics.rst

 Dynamics
 ========

 Let's say we want to simulate a robot having motors.
 The simplest assumption we can make is that the motor torque is limited, which in turn limits acceleration.
-To understand this relationship, we compute the dynamic of the system.
+To understand this relationship, we compute the dynamics of the system.
 Let us assume that the robot has mass :math:`m`, vertical-component of moment of inertia :math:`I` and that the two motors apply forces :math:`F_{r,l}` to the robot body without slipping.

 .. tikz:: Top view of a two-wheeled differential drive robot with motors